Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_PI_codes.md

 ---
 title: "PeSIT PI code descriptions "
 linkTitle: "PeSIT PI codes"
 weight: 150
----This topic provides a description for each of the PeSIT parameter identifiers, PI, codes used with {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+--- This topic provides a description for each of the PeSIT parameter identifiers, PI, codes used with {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ## About PeSIT PI codes